druid-io/druid-io.github.io/druid-powered.md

 There are 10+ companies of various sizes in production with Druid.
 This list is incomplete and we hope to add everyone's use cases in the near future.

+## Archive-It.org

+Druid is used to power dynamic analytics and charting in Archive-It Reports.
+Reports help Archive-It partners understand what content they captured, why some content did not get captured, and assists with quality assurance and crawl scoping to ensure they are building the highest quality collections.

 ## DripStat

 DripStat uses Druid as a timeseries database to power the DripStat GUI.
 DripStat ingests transactional data for Java, Scala, and Groovy applications into Druid.